DennisD2/dec_lk401_usb/README.md

   press and release ```Zusatzfunktion```, then press ```Shift```+```3```.

-  The "ALT Emulation" state is reflected by setting the otherwise used Lock LED to on, to give some visual feedback.
+  The "ALT Emulation" state is reflected by setting the otherwise used Lock LED to On, to give some visual feedback.
 * "Ausführen" maps to ```ESC```
 * Numeric key function keys ```PF1```-```PF4``` map to function keys
  ```F21```-```F24```